 Always pay very close attention to non-verbal signals a Japanese listener might give and make sure to repeatedly ask whether you have been understood.
-Also, use phrases like “maybe I am talking to fast, shall I repeat?” or “My explanation wasn´t clear, I know, so feel free to ask!”.
+Also, use phrases like “maybe I am talking too fast, shall I repeat?” or “My explanation wasn´t clear, I know, so feel free to ask!”.
 That will make it easier especially for older Japanese to start asking for clarification.
 Younger Japanese are often more comfortable with asking if they cannot follow.

-When we first come into contact with another culture, we are only able to perceive the visible part of the culture when we try to interpret their actions and behaviour.
+When we first come into contact with another culture, we are only able to perceive the visible part of the culture when we try to interpret their actions and behavior.
 Things like facial/verbal expression or body language are easily accessible to our senses and are the first things we pick up.
-This can be problematic as we tend to use our own values as a reference to determine whether we approve of the things members of other culture do and say or whether we judge them as acting “strange”, “illogical” or even “impolite”.
+This can be problematic as we tend to use our own values as a reference to determine whether we approve of the things members of other cultures do and say or whether we judge them as acting “strange”, “illogical” or even “impolite”.

 What’s in a “yes”?

 The meaning of the word “yes” in business English is generally either approval or at least a sign that the person you are talking to is following what you are saying.
 However, every non-Japanese working with Japanese colleagues will have had the experience of a conversation in English where the Japanese counterpart has been responding by using “yes” over and over again regardless of whether they, in fact, disagreed with the message or even failed to understand its meaning.
 It is difficult for non-Japanese coming from a Western cultural background to understand that particular communicational behavior when they experience it for the first time.